sanzaru/smtpmail/README.md

-The smtpMail library provides a simple interface for sending E-Mails over a SMTP server from a C or C++ language program.
+The smtpmail library provides a simple interface for sending E-Mails over a SMTP server from a C or C++ language program.
 I can be included in the source code directly or just dynamically linked as a DLL or .so file.
 A common use would be in mailing software (e.g. Newsletter programs or E-mail clients).